alsaedwy/alsaedwy.github.io/README.md

 ## Personal page for `alaa.sh`

 To do:
-- Currently working on a personal blog.
+- Work on a personal blog.
+- Explore Jekyll & themes.